mintlu8/bevy-rectray-ui/book/src/chapter_3.md

 ## RotatedRect

 A 2D rectangle with a `z` value,
-This is the canonical output of `AoUI`.
+This is the canonical output of `Aoui`.
 Used for transform generation, mesh generation, cursor detection, local space transformation, etc.